hernandezb3/llama-on-uconn-hpc/README.md

 module avail python
 ```

 One option for using software not available as a module is with a container.
 The next section will discuss containers.
-In this section, we will load the necessary software which includes Python for running the script classify_with_ollama.py script and Apptainer for loading the Ollama software.
+In this section, we will load the necessary software which includes Python for running the script classify_with_ollama.py script and Apptainer for running the Ollama application.

-UConn Storrs HPC uses Apptainer XX.XX.XX which has a dependency (GCC) incompatible with the default Python version.
+UConn Storrs HPC uses Apptainer XX.XX.XX which has a dependency (gcc) incompatible with the default Python version.
 So we will first unload the conflicting modules and then load Apptainer and a compatible version of Python.

 * __Step F:__ Load modules by running the following in Terminal:
 ```